 - Kykuit, the Rockefeller Estate, Sleepy Hollow

 The Hudson River Valley was the site of the first Dutch settlement in America (1610).
 It saw French and Indian wars and was one of the major regions of clashes during the Revolution.
 It has seen such conflict that it’s been dubbed ‘America’s Rhine’.
 This morning we explore superb Kykuit Estate, a hilltop paradise that was home to four generations of Rockefellers.
 The Estate, a monumental Neo-Palladian house set in grand formal terraced gardens, holds an extensive collection of sculpture and a collection of classic vehicles from horse-drawn carriages to cars.
-A light lunch will be served at Philipsburg Manor, an 18th-century farming, milling, and trading center owned by the Philipses.
-(Overnight Tarrytown) BL
+(Overnight Tarrytown) B

 East Hampton, NY - 1 night

-Day 13: Sunday 7 October, Tarrytown – East Hampton
+Day 13: Sunday 7 October, Tarrytown – Purchase – Westbury – East Hampton

 - Pollock-Krasner House

-At the conclusion of our visit, we shall travel to New York to the Hotel Beacon located on the historic Upper West Side, which will serve as our base for the next 3 nights.
+At the conclusion of our tour we shall enjoy a boxed lunch in the garden then travel to New York to the Hotel Beacon located on the historic Upper West Side, which will serve as our base for the next 3 nights.
 (Overnight New York) BL

 Day 15: Tuesday 9 October, New York